 The total intake and consumption of pudding, soft drink, sugar confectioneries, chocolates, spirits, beers, ice cream, biscuits, and crisps should be compared according to diabetes status (healthy, pre-diabetic, undiagnosed, diabetic) to find out if the intake of pudding, etc., in diabetics and non-diabetics is presumably accurate, so the magnitude should be explored of this problem.
 A sensitivity analysis could be performed.

 RESPONSE: Thank you for your comment.
-Conducting and analysing food groups individually is similar to multiple testing and could result in false positive results due to inflated type I error.
-The primary reason for conducting CA was to avoid previous pitfalls associated with analysing focusing on individual food groups, hence results of individual group analyses are not reported here.
+Conducting and analysing food groups individually leads to multiple testing and could result in false positive results due to inflated type I error.
+The primary reason for conducting CA was to avoid previous pitfalls associated with analyses repeated for all food groups, hence results of individual group analyses are not reported here.

 Table 2 should also be adjusted for BMI.

 RESPONSE: Thanks for the suggestion.
-The table and the results of the logistic regression models with GEE were updated now with additionally adjustment for BMI.
+The table and the results of the logistic regression models with GEE were updated now with additional adjustment for BMI.

 Figures cannot be understood, cannot be read, have no title.
 The authors need to resubmit the graphics.

 RESPONSE: We are sincerely sorry that previous figures were not readable.
-Figures were reproduced and uploaded according to the resolution requirements of the journal.
+Figures have now been reproduced and uploaded according to the resolution requirements of the journal.

 Spirits food has very high Odds and very wide confidence interval in all groups analyzed, probably due to a very small "n".
 Therefore, this association is very imprecise and should not be included in the conclusions.
 The authors should explain this association in the discussion and clarify what these foods groups are.